 Welcome!

 I'm a Graduate Teaching Assistant in the Department of Philosophy at Western Michigan University.
-My interests largely center around the history and philosophy of science, metaphysical and epistemological topics in the philosophy of physics and cosmology, and analytic metaphysics.
-Specific topics I am curious about are the history and philosophy of space-time theories, the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and the philosophy of Isaac Newton.
-I also have a growing interest in public engagement in philosophy and science, teaching pedagogy, and feminist philosophy of science.
+My interests largely center around the history and philosophy of science, philosophy of physics, and metaphysics.
+Specific topics I am curious about are 17th and 18th Century natural philosophy (esp.
+Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and contemporary cosmological models.
+I'm also interested in public engagement in philosophy and science, teaching pedagogy, and feminist philosophy of science.

-In my free time, I enjoy hiking around Michigan, stargazing, landscape painting, and reading on a variety of topics outside my academic interests, such as architecture and art history (of the latter, especially the work of Caspar David Friedrich), astrobiology, and horticulture/botany.
-I also have a small (but growing!) antique telescope collection.
+In my free time, I enjoy hiking around Michigan, stargazing, and landscape painting (an attempt at a healthy alternative to brain rot).
+I also enjoy reading outside my academic work, such as on architecture and art history (especially the work of Caspar David Friedrich) and horticulture.
+Additionally, I have a small (but growing!) antique telescope collection, though I don't find the time to use them very much.

 I'm a Graduate Teaching Assistant in the Department of Philosophy at Western Michigan University.
-My interests largely center around the history and philosophy of science, metaphysical and epistemological topics in the philosophy of physics and cosmology, and analytic metaphysics.
-Specific topics I am curious about are the history and philosophy of space-time theories, the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and the philosophy of Isaac Newton.
-I also have a growing interest in public engagement in philosophy and science, teaching pedagogy, and feminist philosophy of science.
+My interests largely center around the history and philosophy of science, philosophy of physics, and metaphysics.
+Specific topics I am curious about are 17th and 18th Century natural philosophy (esp.
+Newton), the nature of scientific explanation/realism in physical unobservables (e.g. dark matter/energy, the quantum state, etc.), and contemporary cosmological models.
+I'm also interested in public engagement in philosophy and science, teaching pedagogy, and feminist philosophy of science.

-In my free time, I enjoy hiking around Michigan, stargazing, landscape painting, and reading on a variety of topics outside my academic interests, such as architecture and art history (of the latter, especially the work of Caspar David Friedrich), astrobiology, and horticulture/botany.
-I also have a small (but growing!) antique telescope collection.
+In my free time, I enjoy hiking around Michigan, stargazing, and landscape painting (an attempt at a healthy alternative to brain rot).
+I also enjoy reading outside my academic work, such as on architecture and art history (especially the work of Caspar David Friedrich) and horticulture.
+Additionally, I have a small (but growing!) antique telescope collection, though I don't find the time to use them very much.